Summary

 Document Creation Tools

 Microsoft Word remains the standard for text-heavy business plans.
-It handles long documents well and offers good formatting options.
+It handles long documents well and offers excellent formatting options.
 Google Docs works too and allows easy teamwork with team members.

-For legal and rule sections, consider using version control.
+For legal and regulatory sections, consider using version control.
 Track changes carefully when multiple people add to detailed written sections.
 This prevents errors in very important compliance language.

 Document management becomes crucial for longer business plans.
 Plans over 50 pages need careful group and cross-referencing.
-Use heading styles and automatic table of contents features to help readers move through your document.
+Use heading styles.
+Automatic table of contents features to help readers move through through your document.

 In 2025, 78% of expert service firms used collaborative writing platforms for business plan development.
 These tools help multiple experts add to different sections while keeping document consistency.